MuhammedBurakGormus/Planar-Truss-Structure-Analysis-GUI/README.md

   • Reaction forces at the supports can found.

-The GUI is named as PlanarTrussStructureAnalysisGUI.p; and the other files are needed for running the GUI.
+The GUI is named as TrussStructure_exported.p; and the other files are needed for running the GUI.

 The manual is named as Truss_Structure_Analysis_Manual.pdf in which the basic instructions related to GUI are given.